 How to Copy a CD or DVD

-NOTE: If you have a DVD/CD-RW combo drive and you experience recording problems, check for available software patches at the Sonic support website at support.sonic.com.
+NOTE: CD-RW/DVD combo drives cannot write to DVD media.
+If you have a CD-RW/DVD combo drive and you experience recording problems, check for available software patches on the Sonic support website at www.sonic.com.